-Description Cost Share at a Plan Pharmacy Cost Share by Mail Subject to Deductible OOPM Amino acid-modified products used to treat congenital errors of amino acid metabolism (such as phenylketonuria) No charge for up to a 30-day supply Not available √ Ketone test strips and sugar or acetone test tablets or tapes for diabetes urine testing No charge for up to a 100-day supply Not available √ Insulin-administration devices: pen delivery devices, disposable needles and syringes, and visual aids required to ensure proper dosage (except eyewear) \$10 for up to a 100-day supply Availability for mail order varies by item.
+Description of Diabetes Supplies and Amino Acid-Modified Products Cost Share at a Plan Pharmacy Cost Share by Mail Subject to Deductible Applies to OOPM Amino acid-modified products used to treat congenital errors of amino acid metabolism (such as phenylketonuria) No charge for up to a 30-day supply Not available ✓ Ketone test strips and sugar or acetone test tablets or tapes for diabetes urine testing No charge for up to a 100-day supply Not available √ Insulin-administration devices: pen delivery devices, disposable needles and syringes, and visual aids required to ensure proper dosage (except eyewear) \$10 for up to a 100-day supply Availability for mail order varies by item.
 Talk to your local pharmacy √

-For drugs related to the treatment of diabetes (for example, insulin), and for continuous insulin delivery devices that use disposable items such as patches or pods, please refer to the "Most items" table above.
-For insulin pumps, please refer to the "Durable Medical Equipment ("DME") for home use" table above.
+For drugs related to the treatment of diabetes (for example, insulin), and for continuous insulin delivery devices that use disposable items such as patches or pods, refer to the "Most items" table above.
+For insulin pumps, refer to the "Durable Medical Equipment ("DME") for home use" table above.